IMRAAN2005/19AI307_JAVA/Module-01/DAY-5/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Static Variable using Java
+Program to implement a Smallest Element in an Array
-Developed by: Santhosh U
+Developed by: SHAIK MAHAMMAD IMRAAN
-RegisterNumber: 212222240092
+RegisterNumber:  212223100053
 */
 ```